-- 2. Commission Staff instituted the cases in this proceeding by "Order of Summary Suspension and Complaint and Notice of Hearing" (Complaints) against the motor carrier-Respondents1 in this proceeding on February 6, 2023.2 - 3.
-The Complaints against each of the Respondents allege that the Commission received notice from the Respondents' insurance or surety carriers that the Respondents' insurance or surety coverage will be cancelled as specifically identified in each Complaint.3 The Complaints further notify Respondents that their authorities or permits have been, or will be, summarily suspended on the date specified in each Complaint and informs Respondents that a
+2. Commission Staff instituted the cases in this proceeding by "Order of Summary Suspension and Complaint and Notice of Hearing" ("Complaints") against the motor carrier-Respondents1 in this proceeding on February 10, 2025.2

+3. The Complaints against each of the Respondents allege that the Commission received notice from the Respondents' insurance or surety carriers that the Respondents' insurance or surety coverage will be cancelled as specifically identified in each Complaint.3 The Complaints further notify Respondents that their authorities or permits have been, or will be, summarily suspended on the date specified in each Complaint and inform Respondents that a hearing will be held by videoconference to determine whether their authorities or permits should be permanently revoked for failing to maintain proper evidence of insurance or surety coverage with the Commission.4

-1 This proceeding involves numerous Respondents against whom the Commission initiated Complaints by sending each Respondent an "Order of Summary Suspension and Complaint and Notice of Hearing."
+1 This proceeding involves numerous Respondents against whom the Commission initiated Complaints by sending them each an "Order of Summary Suspension and Complaint and Notice of Hearing."
 Hearing Exhibit 2.
-Each of the Complaints is assigned a unique "Case No.," and specifies the unique grounds that provide the basis for each Complaint.
-Each of the "Case No." indicated in the Complaints is part of this single proceeding.
+Each of those Complaints, which is assigned a unique "Case No.," specifies the grounds unique to each Respondent.
+And each of those case numbers are part of this single proceeding.